↑

 How Much Protein Do You Really Need?

 Many online tools can help you calculate your needs, but the recommended amount for basic survival is 0.36 grams of protein per pound of body weight.
 The recommended amount of protein for muscle gain, which is my goal during perimenopause and beyond, is 0.73–1.0 grams of protein per pound of body weight.
-I shoot for one gram of protein per pound of body weight, which is easy math!
+I aim for one gram of protein per pound of body weight, which is straightforward math.

 Benefits Of Protein